ai-se/16sway/README.md

 ### The Fonseca Effect

-99% of all items in one cell
+99% of all items in one cell.

 ### The ZDT1 effect1

-Cells where objectives X and Y both get better may be in differet locations.
+Cells where objectives X and Y both get better may be in different locations.

 ### The ZDT1 effect2

 "Good" cells (with more than N items) may be islands (not form 1 clump).

+### The Variance effect

+The IQR was not much reduced in bins than overall.

+### Centrality Works, ish

++ Evaluate N items in a bin.
+Compute the mean values of the N objective in that bin.
++ Select  bins where  the mean  score of any objective is less the mean objective of all bins.

+Two treatments:

+1. Evaluate all items in all bins
+2. Evaluate just the item near the middle of each bin.

+Rx2 selects many of the same bins as selected by Rx1.

+### Many are Called, Few are Chosen

+Given _B*B_ bins, less than a dozen have more than 10 items and selected by the _centrality works, ish_ method.